On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

 \subsection{Notation and conventions}

 \footnote{This notation, and these conventions, are adopted throughout the paper, except for Appendix \ref{condfun} and Appendix \ref{ccg}.
-In particular, in Appendix \ref{condfun}, we allow $K$ to be any non-archimedean local field.
 See \S \ref{ape}.} Fix a prime number $p$.
-We will denote by $(K, |\cdot|)$ a finite extension of $\Qq_p$, with ring of integers $\cl O_K$, a fixed uniformizer $\varpi\in \cl O_K$, and residue field $k$.
+Unless otherwise specified, we will denote by $(K, |\cdot|)$ a complete discretely valued non-archimedean extension of $\Qq_p$, with perfect residue field $k$, ring of integers $\cl O_K$, and fixed uniformizer $\varpi\in \cl O_K$.

 We fix an algebraic closure $\overline K$ of $K$.
 We will denote $C:=\widehat{\overline K}$ the completion of $\overline K$, $\cl O_C$ its ring of integers, and $\mathscr{G}_K:=\Gal(\overline K/K)$ the absolute Galois group of $K$.